abmccull/affiliate-launcher/WHOP_DASHBOARD_COPY.md

 ## Call to Action

 Install Affiliate Launcher and turn your community into your growth engine.
-First 100 installs get 14 days of Growth plan free!
+Start your 14-day free trial today—no credit card required!

 **[Install Now]** **[View Demo]** **[Documentation]**